Quick start

 What to enter

-- Enter cost of goods sold plus beginning and ending inventory for inventory turnover.
+- Enter cost of goods sold plus beginning and ending inventory from the same period for inventory turnover.

-- Enter net sales and average total assets for asset turnover.
+- Enter net sales and average total assets from the same period for asset turnover.

-- Enter net credit sales and average receivables for receivables turnover and collection period.
+- Enter net credit sales and average receivables from the same period for receivables turnover and collection days.

 Example walkthrough